docker-rpm-builder/docker-rpm-builder/README.md

 You should have a vague idea of what [docker](https://www.docker.com) is and you should already know how to build an RPM - see to [Maximum RPM](http://www.rpm.org/max-rpm/) and other documentation from Fedora [HowTO](https://fedoraproject.org/wiki/How_to_create_an_RPM_package) / [RPM Guide](http://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/).

+## Installation

-## Prerequisites
+### Prerequisites

+**IMPORTANT:** A Docker distribution is required in order to use this tool.
+I recommend using the latest stable *docker-engine* RPM or DEB, use prebuilt packages package from yum.dockerproject.org or apt.dockerproject.org; just follow the [official install instructions](https://docs.docker.com/engine/installation/).

 At the dawn of this tool, I tried to make it work with any version of *docker* that would come from the distributions' repository or from official repository.
-This proved to be quite troublesome, and the docker environment is advancing rapidly; it makes no sense to use or support older versions of *docker*.

-So, **docker >= 1.11** is currently a prerequisite.
-If you're using the prebuilt RPMs or DEBs, they expect the **docker-engine** package from yum.dockerproject.org or apt.dockerproject.org to be available; just follow the [official install instructions](https://docs.docker.com/engine/installation/).

-This tool is designed to use a docker-engine on the very same machine where it's running, not a remote docker daemon.
-On OSX, it uses docker-machine, but make sure all the files you're using reside in ```/Users```.
+This proved to be quite troublesome, but at the same time, different distributions are repackaging the docker CLI and daemon in different ways, and users have different priorities.
+So, **since version 1.33 docker-rpm-builder no longer forces a dependency on any docker package on your system.** Feel free to use whatever docker version you like; just be aware that I usually test *docker-rpm-builder* using the official *docker-engine* packages.

 Python 2.7, bash, and wget should be installed on your system as well.
 If you're using a packaged version, the package will take care of that.

-Please note: ```docker``` must run on the host system; it is irrelevant whether the target distribution would be able to run docker - in fact you can build Centos/RHEL 5 and 6 packages perfectly.
+Please note: ```docker``` runs on the host system; it is irrelevant whether the target distribution would be able to run docker - in fact you can build Centos/RHEL 5 and 6 packages perfectly.

 See the section below for details on some post-install actions for docker.

-### Docker configuration
+#### Docker configuration

 If docker is already up and running on your system, you probably need to do absolutely nothing else.

 Otherwise, if it's your first time with docker, here's a checklist:

+* Verify you've installed a docker distribution
 * Verify the *docker* service is running
 * Verify the *docker* group exists and your user belongs to it.
 It is advised **not to run docker-rpm-builder as root**.
 The docker package on some recent Fedoras seems to add a *dockerroot* group instead - **it won't do!**
 * If you had to add the group, verify you've restarted the *docker* service after such addition
 * Verify you've logged out+in after adding your user to the group
 * Verify selinux is disabled.
 There seems to be work going on to let docker work along selinux, but I could not succeed at using bindmounts as long as selinux is active.
 * Verify your disk has enough free space

-## Installation

 ### CentOS 7.x / RHEL 7.x